castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 I like this summary about RL

-> Reinforcement learning is a computational approach to understanding and au-
-> tomating goal-directed learning and decision-making.
-It is distinguished from
-> other computational approaches by its emphasis on learning by an agent from
-> direct interaction with its environment, without relying on exemplary super-
-> vision or complete models of the environment.
-In our opinion, reinforcement
-> learning is the first field to seriously address the computational issues that
-> arise when learning from interaction with an environment in order to achieve16
-> CHAPTER 1.
-THE REINFORCEMENT LEARNING PROBLEM
-> long-term goals.
+> Reinforcement learning is a computational approach to understanding and automating goal-directed learning and decision-making.
+It is distinguished from other computational approaches by its emphasis on learning by an agent from direct interaction with its environment, without relying on exemplary supervision or complete models of the environment.
+In our opinion, reinforcement learning is the first field to seriously address the computational issues that arise when learning from interaction with an environment in order to achieve long-term goals.
-> Reinforcement learning uses a formal framework defining the interaction
-> between a learning agent and its environment in terms of states, actions, and
-> rewards.
-This framework is intended to be a simple way of representing es-
-> sential features of the artificial intelligence problem.
-These features include a
-> sense of cause and effect, a sense of uncertainty and nondeterminism, and the
-> existence of explicit goals.
+> Reinforcement learning uses a formal framework defining the interaction between a learning agent and its environment in terms of states, actions, and rewards.
+This framework is intended to be a simple way of representing essential features of the artificial intelligence problem.
+These features include a sense of cause and effect, a sense of uncertainty and nondeterminism, and the existence of explicit goals.

 There is some history about RL.
 Bellman equation and dynamic programming are at the beginning of RL.

 I read about [HJB equation](http://felix.proba.jussieu.fr/pageperso/pham/Tangente.pdf) from Huyên PHAM (from a French Math magazine).
 It is funny to see why dynamic programming has been named that way, and how to deal with management.

-> The class of methods for solving optimal control problems by
-> solving this equation came to be known as dynamic programming (Bellman,
-> 1957a).
-Bellman (1957b) also introduced the discrete stochastic version of the
-> optimal control problem known as Markovian decision processes (MDPs), and
+> The class of methods for solving optimal control problems by solving this equation came to be known as dynamic programming (Bellman, 1957a).
+Bellman (1957b) also introduced the discrete stochastic version of the optimal control problem known as Markovian decision processes (MDPs), and
 > Ronald Howard (1960) devised the policy iteration method for MDPs.
-All of
-> these are essential elements underlying the theory and algorithms of modern
+All of these are essential elements underlying the theory and algorithms of modern reinforcement learning.
-> reinforcement learning.

  All the vocabulary around RL is coming from dynamic programming and MDP.